Karl Tausig: Works

-Karl Tausig's output as composer is quite small.
-As well as entirely original works, he arranged for piano the music of a number of composers, as well as a pedagogic work for teaching and practice.
+As well as entirely original works, Tausig arranged for piano the music of a number of composers, as well as a pedagogic work for teaching and practice.

 In the following list, lost works are included, mostly original compositions, but a few transcriptions as well.
 Many of these, including several orchestral works, were given their first public performances by Tausig at the piano or conducting.
 With the exception of Das Geisterschiff, the orchestral scores have not been located since.
 All of these are unpublished, except for a couple compositions where no printed copies can be found and the original engravings were destroyed.

 Some compositions are unfinished in existing manuscripts, left incomplete by Tausig for reasons unknown, most particularly a number of the transcriptions of Liszt's symphonic poems.
 Where possible, details of the state of the manuscript are given.

 All works listed are for piano solo unless indicated otherwise.

+Works marked by * have been recorded.